Hatchet III: Plot

-After apparently managing to kill Victor Crowley, Marybeth Dunston makes her way back into the city, bloodied and disorientated.
+After apparently managing to kill Victor Crowley, Marybeth Dunston makes her way back into the city, bloodied and disoriented.
 She walks into the Jefferson Parish Police Department, where she is quickly put into custody due to her carrying Victor's scalp.
 Upon the discovery of the carnage at Honey Island Swamp, Marybeth is placed as the prime suspect for the murders by Sheriff Fowler, despite her swearing her innocence.
 Fowler heads out to the swamp with the paramedics and fire department, leaving Deputy Winslow in the station until he returns.

 Amanda, Fowler's ex-wife, journalist, and an expert on the legend of Victor Crowley comes into the station to interview Marybeth.
 During the interview, Amanda tells Marybeth that Victor has been cursed to relive the same night repeatedly and will keep coming back unless he gets what he wants — his father, Thomas Crowley.
 She then tells Marybeth that she is the only one who can put an end to Victor since her bloodline connects her to her father, Sampson, who was involved in starting the house fire that killed Victor as a child.

 At Honey Island Swamp, the body of Victor is bagged and put into a water ambulance.
 Suddenly, Victor reanimates and massacres most of the first response team, save for Fowler and a pair of paramedics, which includes Andrew.
 Upon hearing the carnage over the radio back at the station, Amanda convinces Deputy Winslow to let Marybeth out of jail and help her save those at the swamp.

 Meanwhile, back at the swamp, a SWAT team led by Tyler Hawes takes over the operation from Fowler and is led to the Crowley house alongside a handful of deputies.
 Victor, however, is quickly able to kill nearly the entire squad, save for SWAT Officer Dougherty, Andrew, and Fowler, who manage to escape amidst the chaos.
 Meanwhile, Amanda, Winslow, and Marybeth obtain Thomas Crowley's ashes from Abbott MacMullen, Victor Crowley's racist distant cousin.